Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/overview-event-tracking-attribution.md

 You can store the reference "productpage-nosto-2" of the Nosto campaign in the shopper's browser session storage when the click occurs (still on PDP product ID 42) and retrieve this data when the target PDP (ID 200) is loaded to then pass it to `setRef(...)`.

+TODO: Check with CFE if `api.attributeProductClicksInCampaign` also works for Session API default JSON.

 ## Advanced Cases and Examples